OSGConnect/connectbook/start/data/stashcache.md

 # Use StashCache To Tranfer Larger Input Files From `/public`

-1) Upload your large files to your `/public` directory which is accessible via your OSG Connect login node at `/public/username` for which our
+1) Upload your larger files to your `/public` directory which is accessible via your OSG Connect login node at `/public/username` for which our
 [Using scp To Transfer Files To OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/5000634376)